How to train your dog to stay close off leash

 Start with high-value treats.
 When I first wanted my canine companion to remain nearby without a tether, I discovered that offering special rewards like small pieces of cheese or cooked chicken significantly improved engagement.
 Each time my furry friend returned to my side, I rewarded him immediately.
 This created a strong association between being near me and receiving tasty rewards.

-These grain-free treats are made with fresh poultry and sweet potatoes, making them perfect for dogs with sensitive stomachs.
-With around 800 treats per pack, they're ideal for effective training without overfeeding.
+These grain-free dog treats are packed with 80% real meat and are hypoallergenic, making them a perfect choice for dogs with sensitive stomachs.
+Each treat is small and crunchy, ideal for rewarding dogs during training sessions.

 Timing is Key